LiquidGalaxyLAB/3D_Visualization_API/README.md

 ```
 If there is problems running the last command try typing npm install -g nodemon

+* Having Linux machines
 * Being able to SSH to machine.
-Usual ways to enable ssh in:
-  * Windows: Install OPENSSH
-  * Mac: Switch remote login on in system preferences/share
 * Android device with at least the KitKat version

 * Download the app i: https://drive.google.com/file/d/15LZfCakYCRCmlKxijxa1iCYykL5pr35O/view?usp=sharing